Bigraded Betti numbers and Generalized Persistence Diagrams: Introduction

+\begin{remark} It should not be construed that Theorem \ref{thm:pictorial formula} provides a practically efficient way to compute the bigraded Betti numbers.
+Rather, we hope that the aforementioned efficient algorithms to compute the bigraded Betti numbers could be useful for approximating the generalized persistence diagram. \end{remark}

+We also show that for $d\geq 3$, the generalized persistence diagram does not determine the multigraded Betti numbers of $d$-parameter persistence modules (Theorem \ref{thm:no pictorial formula}).
+Lastly, we show that, in general, the generalized persistence diagram and the multirank invariant do not determine each other (Examples \ref{ex:identical GPD, different mrk} and \ref{ex:identical mrk, different GPD}).

-\paragraph{Other related work.} Patel and McCleary have utilized the M\"obius inversion formula for establishing a functorial pipeline to summarize simplicial filtrations over finite lattices into persistence diagrams \cite{mccleary2020edit}.
-Botnan at al. introduced notions of signed barcode and rank decomposition for encoding the rank invariant of multiparameter persistence modules as a linear combination of rank invariants of indicator modules \cite{botnan2021signed}.
-For computing the rank decompositions, the M\"obius inversion formula has been utilized.
-Asashiba et al. provided a criterion for determining whether or not a given multiparameter persistence module is interval decomposable without having to explicitly compute decompositions \cite{abeny2018intervaldecompose}.
-Efficient algorithms for computing minimal presentations and the bigraded Betti numbers of 2-parameter persistence modules have been studied in \cite{kerber2021fast,lesnick2019computing}.
-In the special case of 2-parameter persistence modules that arise from the zeroth homology of Rips bifiltrations, an efficient combinatorial method to compute the bigraded Betti numbers has been proposed in \cite{cai2020elder}.
+\paragraph{Other related work.} McCleary and Patel utilized the M\"obius inversion formula for establishing a functorial pipeline to summarize simplicial filtrations over finite lattices into persistence diagrams \cite{mccleary2020edit}.
+Botnan et al. introduced notions of signed barcode and rank decomposition for encoding the rank invariant of multiparameter persistence modules as a linear combination of rank invariants of indicator modules \cite{botnan2021signed}.
+In their paper, M\"obius inversion was utilized for computing the rank decomposition, characterizing the generalized persistence diagram in terms of rank decompositions.
+Asashiba et al. provided a criterion for determining whether or not a given multiparameter persistence module is interval decomposable without having to explicitly compute indecomposable decompositions \cite{asashiba2018interval}.
+Dey and Xin proposed an efficient algorithm for decomposing multiparameter persistence modules and introduced a notion of \emph{persistent} graded Betti numbers, a refined version of the graded Betti numbers \cite{dey2019generalized}.
+Dey et al. reduced the problem of computing the generalized rank invariant of a given 2-parameter persistence module to computing the indecomposable decompositions of zigzag persistence modules \cite{dey2021computing}.
+Blanchette et al. developed a theoretical framework for building new invariants of a persistence module over a poset using homological algebra \cite{blanchette2021homological}.

-\paragraph{Organization.} In Section \ref{sec:background}, we review the notions of persistence modules, bigraded Betti numbers, and generalized persistence diagrams.
+\paragraph{Organization.} In Section \ref{sec:background}, we review the notions of persistence modules, multigraded Betti numbers, and generalized persistence diagrams.
 In Section \ref{sec:BettiNumbers}, we show that the bigraded Betti numbers can be recovered from the generalized persistence diagram.
 In Section \ref{sec:discussion}, we discuss open questions.
+In the appendix, we prove that (a) the multirank invariant (introduced in \cite{thomas2019invariants}) also determines the bigraded Betti numbers, and that (b) in general, the generalized persistence diagram and the multirank invariant do not determine each other.